Whiskers-Apps/droid-icons/README.md

 </div>

 ### About
 This library is able to fetch icons from Icon Packs.
-It was made because i needed a way to get icons on claw launcher.
+It was made because i needed a way to get icons on mordomo launcher.

 <div align="center">
         <img src="./stock-preview.png" width="240">